This blog may contain affiliate links. Read our disclosure policy for more info.

 You can check Moeraki Beach tide times here and plan your visit accordingly.

 We love visiting Moeraki Boulders at sunrise as there is something so beautiful about watching the sun rise over the ocean.
 But with that said, if low tide is during the day when you plan on visiting, base your visit around then first and foremost.

-From a photography perspective, mid-tide at sunrise is probably the pinnacle as the waves will just be crashing up against the boulders.
+From a photography perspective, mid-tide at sunrise is probably the pinnacle as the waves will just be up against the boulders.
 This will allow you to create some nice wave motions around the boulders and you can play around with long exposures.
-If you wanted to get creative you could also look at shooting astro here, and use a boulder as the foreground element under the Milky Way!
+If you wanted to get creative you could also look at taking photos here at night, and use a boulder as the foreground element under the Milky Way!